slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Startup fortune cookie: that company that seems so interested in buying you won't.'*

 <!--
+overdesign / don't start from scratch / Throw Shit at the Wall and See What Sticks.
+Life is about experimenting.

 The disruptor’s credo, say it with me: Your profit margin is my opportunity.
 Friend of a friend owns a small chain of grocery stores in New Jersey.
 A few years ago, when Amazon got into groceries, he changed his mind about investing in the growth of his own business.
 He started buying Amazon shares with his investment capital instead.
 He saw what happened to Circuit City and Tower Records, Borders and Barnes & Noble.
 So he bought some Amazon and then he bought some more.
 This wasn’t retirement investing.
 This was something else.
 What should we call it?
 Disruption Insurance?